To avoid missteps, check the following points:

 ITALIAN COLLAR

-Often wide, it will be very flared to make room for a wide tie as well.
+Often wide, it will be very flared to leave room for a wide tie as well.
 A model that is perfectly suited to bureaucratic spheres.
 It is a very formal collar.

 FRENCH COLLAR